Early Warning Report Issued Pursuant to National Instrument 62103 Acquisition of Shares of Must Capital Inc.

-Meretsky entered into a debt conversion agreement with the Company under which Meretsky agreed to settle $103,463.98 of indebtedness in exchange for 1,532,800 common shares in the capital of the Company and 1,532,800 common share purchase warrants.
-Following the transaction, Meretsky and his affiliates beneficially own 1,532,800 common shares in the capital of the Company and 1,532,800 common share purchase warrants, representing approximately 16.16% of the issued and outstanding voting securities of the Company on a fully-diluted basis.

-Thomas entered into a debt conversion agreement with the Company under which Thomas agreed to settle $65,745.50 of indebtedness in exchange for 974,007 common shares in the capital of the Company and 974,007 common share purchase warrants.
-Following the transaction, Thomas and his affiliates beneficially own 974,007 common shares in the capital of the Company and 974,007 common share purchase warrants, representing approximately 10.27% of the issued and outstanding voting securities of the Company on a fully-diluted basis.
+Scharfe entered into a debt conversion agreement with the Company under which Scharfe agreed to settle $87,500.00 of indebtedness in exchange for 1,296,296 common shares in the capital of the Company.
+Following the transaction, Scharfe and its affiliates beneficially own 1,432,735 common shares in the capital of the Company, representing approximately 10.77% of the issued and outstanding voting securities of the Company on an undiluted basis.

-The warrant certificates issued to each of Meretsky and Thomas contain a restriction on their ability to exercise any warrants that would result in him holding, directly or indirectly, greater than 9.9% of the issued and outstanding common shares until such time as he has filed all necessary documents and completed any other steps required by the TSX Venture Exchange.

-The securities were acquired for investment purposes and each of Meretsky and Thomas may increase or decrease their beneficial ownership or control depending on market or other conditions.
+The securities were acquired for investment purposes and Scharfe may increase or decrease their beneficial ownership or control depending on market or other conditions.

 This transaction is exempt from the formal take-over provisions of the Securities Act (Ontario) pursuant to section 4.2 of National Instrument 62-104.

-A copy of the Early Warning Report will be filed on www.SEDAR.com.
+A copy of the Early Warning Report can be found on www.SEDAR.com.

 NOT FOR DISTRIBUTION TO UNITED STATES OF AMERICA WIRE SERVICES OR DISSEMINATION IN THE UNITED STATES OF AMERICA